guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 To build an .ipa file:
 On a device - the new .ipa file will just open
-To install the build follow [these instructions](https://codeburst.io/latest-itunes-12-7-removed-the-apps-option-how-to-install-ipa-on-the-device-3c7d4a2bc788?gi=5439d1ba0757 )
+To install the build follow the 'using xcode' section in [these instructions](https://codeburst.io/latest-itunes-12-7-removed-the-apps-option-how-to-install-ipa-on-the-device-3c7d4a2bc788?gi=5439d1ba0757 )

 3. Use the relevant browser to open and access the device's console logs.